dmbarbour/wikilon/docs/AboutABC.md

          or terminates text with tilde (126)
         ~

 If anything other than space or `~` follows LF, the ABC stream is in error.
 There are no escape characters in ABC, except for SP to escape a preceding LF.
+While text may contain any codepoint, I would discourage use of any control character other than LF, along with excluding the surrogate codepoints and the U+FFFD replacement character.
 By convention, text starts at a new line to keep it more readable.
 Text is less aesthetically pleasing, but still legible, when used for a single line or word:

         "Text
         ~